jamesray1/alexandria/README.md

 # alexandria

-A collection of resources, papers, and tutorials on everything blockchain-related.
+A collection of research, papers, and blogs on everything blockchain-related.

 ## Contents